Knowledge Sharing

 2. Can a Report Be Verified Using Only the Report Number?
 Can Verification Be Conducted by Phone?

 Answer: No. A report number alone is insufficient to verify the content or authenticity of a report.
-Verification services are also not available via customer service hotlines.
+Verification services are not available via customer service hotlines.

 Before explaining how to verify a report, let us first introduce Digital Signatures, which can help you self‑verify reports more efficiently.